ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview-long.md

 ## Introduction

-Notes from the chapter Introduction of Principles of GNSS, Inertial, and Miltisensor Integrated Navigation Systems - Paul D. Groves
+Notes from the chapter Introduction of the book "Principles of GNSS, Inertial, and Miltisensor Integrated Navigation Systems" - Paul D. Groves

 ### 1.1 Fundamental Concepts

-**Navigation** involves two main concepts: determining the position and velocity of a moving body relative to a reference point, and planning a course to move from one place to another while avoiding obstacles. **Positioning** is a subset of navigation, focusing solely on determining position.
+**Navigation** involves two main concepts: determining the position and velocity of a moving body relative to a reference point, and planning a course to move from one place to another while avoiding obstacles. **Positioning** is the determination of the position of a body and is thus a subset of navigation.

 Positioning techniques can be categorized into: